Canna x generalis

 - Cut each stem to ground after bloom.

 - After autumn frost blackens the foliage, remove the stems and leaves, and lift the rhizomes for winter storage.
 Store in barely-moist peat or leaf mold in frost-free conditions.
 Space rhizomes so that they are not touching.

-- In the lower South, let cannas grow without moving them, until the clumps grow very matted.
+- In the deep South, let cannas grow without moving them, until the clumps grow very matted.
 Every 3 to 4 years in the winter, dig up the clumps, separate the roots, and plant them in well-enriched soil.